its-dart/n8n-nodes-dart/README.md

 ## Credentials

-Uses Bearer token authentication with the Dart API.
+This node uses bearer token authentication with the Dart API.
 You'll need to:

 1. Sign up for a [Dart account](https://app.dartai.com)
 2. Get your API token from [your Dart profile](https://app.dartai.com/home?settings=account)